faizal1n/next-js-test-app/README.md

 2. jsonwebtoken
 JSON Web Token (JWT) is used for authentication process in middleware, and as response result of successful login (`pages/api/auth.js`)

+## Middlewares
+Custom middlewares, located in `middlewares` directory, are applied with `next-connect` router, as Next middleware that can access server capabilities, such as database access.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: